Information for New Students

 If you have earned fewer than 30 semester hours of credit, submit official high school transcripts in addition to all official college transcripts.

 Residual Testing: Residual Testing: For students who have not submitted ACT or SAT test scores, ACT residual tests are available via testing services.
-For fall 2018 the dates are Monday, August 20 and Thursday, August 23 at noon.
+For spring 2020 the date is Tuesday, Jan.
+7 at 11:30 a.m.
 While no formal registration is required for ACT residual testing, students need to notify Testing Services of their intent to test.
-Students should arrive at 11:45 to allow time to fill out paperwork before testing begins.
+Students should arrive at 11:15 to allow time to fill out paperwork before testing begins.
+Testing Services will not be offering the ACT Residual for the Spring 2021 semester.

 On test day, students taking the ACT residual test should bring: